-- In The King of Fighters '94, when you first fight Rugal Bernstein, he is wearing a tuxedo, never uses any special moves, and it still a pretty difficult challenge for your team.
+- When you first fight Rugal Bernstein in The King of Fighters '94, he is wearing a tuxedo, never uses any special moves, and it still a pretty difficult challenge for your team.
 If you beat him, though, he throws his shirt and jacket off and fights for real.
 The result isn't pretty.

 - From Spy Fiction: In this Stealth-Based Game, the characters can disguise themselves as anyone they take a picture of.
 Putting one on is done off-screen, in any convenient hidey-hole (trash bin, closet, bathroom stall, etc.) but removing one can be done at any time with the classic flung clothing move.